 Adding height and color

 Often, planters hug the ground around homes.
 Move them out into your yard with tall accent pieces like this birdhouse.
-It adds some visual interest, height, and some color to areas with low-growing plants.
+It adds some visual interest, height, and color to areas with low-growing plants.

 Here is another area where perennial plantings are used to showcase a planter.
 The grasses really make the colors of the flowering plants and the plant pot pop.